arnabwahid/wordpress-bootstrap/README.md

 Bootstrap (http://getbootstrap.com) in WordPress theme form.

-Used Eddie Machado's Bones for a starting point (https://github.com/eddiemachado/bones) but it doesn't look too much like it any longer.

 FEATURES
 ________

 We’ve built the WP Bootstrap theme so that it could be used as-is as a very basic theme or as a starting point for theme developers.
-It’s built on top of the Bones theme framework by Eddie Machado and based on v3.1.0 of Bootstrap.
+It uses v3.2.0 of Bootstrap.

 Watch or star this project to keep up with its progress.

 Multi-Lingual
 _____________

-WP-Bootstrap is translated in 4 languages - Spanish, French, Portuguese and German.
+WP-Bootstrap is translated in 7 languages - Spanish, French, Portuguese, Italian, Dutch, Swedish and German.

 Page Templates
 ______________